 One corner of the community is “kitty corner” from the cemetery, the Los Gatos Memorial Park.
+There is a crematorium there, too.
 For some home buyers, that may be a deal killer, but many will not take issue with the quiet neighbors.

 These townhomes are older and some have “popcorn” or acoustic ceilings that today’s buyers do not want.
 If you otherwise like the home, I would suggest not eliminating it from your wish list because of the ceiling.
 You can hire someone to do it before you move in and it’s not nearly as costly as most Silicon Valley home buyers would think.

 Los Gatos real estate, homes for sale and housing prices

 Below please find a list of condos and townhouses which are for sale – as of the date of this article being written, none were for sale in Los Gatos Village.